 4. What are the Temples on the Acropolis made of?

-The Acropolis Temples were made from white crystalline marble quarried from Mount Pentelicus, located 10 miles to the northeast of Athens.
+The Acropolis Temples were made from white crystalline marble quarried from Mount Pentelicus, located 10 miles northeast of Athens.

 It was built from 15,000 marble blocks of various sizes.
 Approximately 600 craftsmen and 150 stonemasons prepared for the transportation.
 Possibly among them was Socrates.
 When he was young, he worked as a stonemason, just like his father, before abandoning this profession “for the sake of education,” as Lucian wrote.

-From Mount Pentelicus, the workers using a downhill road had to transport the marble all the way to Athens.
+From Mount Pentelicus, the workers using a downhill road had to transport the marble to Athens.
 Upon arriving they had to carry the rocks up the steep slopes of the Acropolis.
 It must have been a very difficult project for the workers.

 5. Where is the Acropolis Entrance?